From stone tablets to modern BI, your data has traveled a long wayShivanshu Sharma

-They allowed even a layman to create beautiful interactive reports through simple clicking and drag and drop feature.
+They allowed even a layman to create beautiful interactive reports through simple clicking and drag and drop features.
 No technical skills required, no IT background required.

 Microsoft went a step ahead and even included search functionality.
 Users don’t even have to drag and drop.
 They just need to type in their queries (just like Google Search) and voila!!!
 The answer is there.